thoeschler/parallel_finite_differences/README.md

 # parallel_finite_differences

-Solve 2D Laplace equation with Dirichlet boundary conditions in parallel using MPI and OpenMP.
+Solve 2D Laplace equation with Dirichlet boundary conditions with finite differences using MPI and OpenMP.

 ### How to use
 The main file is laplace.cpp.